Oregon's own standards say this river reach is supposed to do a lot more than host an industrial dock

 DEQ's 401 certification says the project is in wetlands and waters that discharge to McLean Slough, a tributary to the Clatskanie River.
 DEQ also says the Clatskanie is impaired for dissolved oxygen, and the relevant Columbia reach is limited or impaired for temperature, dioxin, total dissolved gas, PCBs, and DDE.

-The strongest source-backed claim is not that the refinery has already poisoned farmland or that contamination of the food chain is inevitable.
-The stronger claim is that the official record already ties this site to irrigation-support waterways, livestock-watering uses, fish habitat, and water-quality standards meant to protect domestic supply and agricultural use.
+The official record ties the site to irrigation-support waterways, livestock-watering uses, fish habitat, and water-quality standards meant to protect domestic supply and agricultural use.